 # If the critical value is exceeded

-- Measure fetal middle cerebral artery blood at intervals of 1 to 2 to detect high-output heart failure, indicating high risk of anemia.
+- Measure fetal middle cerebral artery blood at intervals of 1 to 2 to detect high-output heart failure, indicating a high risk of anemia.

-If flow is elevated for gestation [not reliable after 35 weeks], either a sample of fetal blood is obtained to determine fetal Rh type [not done commonly now] or decision for intravascular transfusion is considered.
+If the flow is elevated for gestation [not reliable after 35 weeks], either a sample of fetal blood is obtained to determine fetal Rh type [not done commonly now] or decision for intravascular transfusion is considered.

-Repeated blood transfusions are given with an aim to carry pregnancy to 32-35 weeks [lung maturity occurs around that time] when delivery can be considered.
+Repeated blood transfusions are given with an aim to carry the pregnancy to 32-35 weeks [lung maturity occurs around that time] when delivery can be considered.

-If fetal blood is Rh negative or if middle cerebral artery blood flow remains normal, pregnancy can continue to term untreated.
+If fetal blood is Rh-negative or if middle cerebral artery blood flow remains normal, pregnancy can continue to term untreated.

 A critical titer of 1:32, which indicates that a high risk of fetal hydrops has been reached.
 At this point, the fetus requires very intense monitoring for signs of anemia and fetal hydrops.
 In Kell alloimmunization, hydrops can occur at low maternal titers because of suppressed erythropoiesis.